Hypomania: Medications

-Antimanic drugs are used to control acute attacks and prevent recurring episodes of hypomania combined with a range of psychological therapies.
-The recommended length of treatment ranges from two to five years.
-Anti-depressants may also be required for existing treatments but are avoided in patients who have had a recent history with hypomania.
+Antimanic drugs are used to control acute attacks and prevent recurring episodes of hypomania combined with a range of psychological therapies The recommended length of treatment ranges from two to five years.
+Antidepressants may also be required for existing treatments but are avoided in patients who have had a recent history with hypomania.
 Sertraline has often been debated to have side effects that can trigger hypomania.